AdityaPratapSingh888/Hackathon/README.md

 # Sukoon
-This is a stress-relieving website project made for the hackathon [Hackofiesta](https://hack.iiitl.ac.in/).
+This is a stress-relieving website project
 This project is under the theme **Healthcare.**
 This was our first hackathon.